SagnikKK1/Crypto-Trading-Challenge-Zelta-Labs/README.md

 - **N-BEATS Algorithm**: Utilizes the cutting-edge N-BEATS model for time series forecasting.
 - ![Returns](architecture.png)
 - **OHLCV Data (2018-2022)**: Processes extensive historical OHLCV data for accurate model training and evaluation.
-- **Close Price Prediction**: Aims at predicting the crucial closing prices in stock markets by using rolling windows.
+- **Close Price Prediction**: Aims at predicting the crucial closing prices of bitcoin by using rolling windows.
 - **Signal Generation**: Generates trading signals based on predictive analytics.
 - **Data Preprocessing**: Implements comprehensive preprocessing steps for optimal model performance.
 - **Model Training and Evaluation**: Provides a systematic approach to train and evaluate the forecasting model.